A Place of Honor and Remembrance In the Home of the Brave

 for Fallen Vietnam War Hero

-The township of Belleville, N.J. will honor John Hoar by renaming Cleveland Street at Dow Street as Pfc.
+The township of Belleville, N.J., honored John Hoar by renaming Cleveland Street at Dow Street as Pfc.
 John Hoar Way.
 Hoar was 20 years old when he was killed in action in Vietnam on Feb.
 13, 1966.
 The public is invited to attend this ceremony to remember our Belleville son at noon on Saturday, February 13, 2015.

 In September 2015, High Street at Van Houten Place was named in honor of Donald Saunders who was killed in Vietnam May 12, 1969.